AndreisSirlene/Sentiment-analysis-reviews/README.md

 amazon_category_and_sub_category, customers_who_bought_this_also_bought, description, product_information, product_description, items_customers_buy_after_viewing_this_item, customer_questions_and_answers, customer_reviews, sellers

-# :festivus: Story Generation and Visualization from reviews
+# :👀: Story Generation and Visualization from reviews

 By go further in the exploratory data analysis on texts we are try to understand what features contributes to the sentiment category.